Harnessing the power of the mind-body connection

 Healing Services Touch Therapies Program

-The Touch Therapies Program includes light massage therapy, Reiki and Healing Touch™ to assist your recovery from medical or surgical interventions.
-The Touch Therapies Program is offered through a partnership between the Healing Services Team and the Sydell and Arnold Miller Family Heart & Vascular Institute.
+The Touch Therapies Program includes light massage therapy, reiki and Healing Touch™ to assist your recovery from medical or surgical interventions.
+The Touch Therapies Program is offered through a partnership between the Healing Services Team and the Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute.

 Massage Therapy is used to support your medical condition and aid recovery from procedures.
 Massage can help reduce muscle tension, relieve stress and soothe pain.
 A light, 10-minute massage (with your physician’s approval) can assist your experience of well-being as you are healing.
 Fee-based massage therapy is offered to family members and visitors to help decrease stress so they can effectively support you.